CSR Goals for Senju Metal Industry Co., Ltd.

 1. Securing Computer and Network

-• ・Take appropriate cybersecurity measures to protect computer network from unauthorized access and manage to avoid any potential damages to the Company as well as the customers.
+• ・The Company takes appropriate cybersecurity measures to protect computer networks from unauthorized access, and manages to prevent any potential damage to the Company and business partners.

-• ・The Company will perform risk management to prevent information or data breaches by implementing appropriate protective mechanisms to safeguard information assets.
+• ・The Company performs risk management to prevent information or data breaches by implementing effective protective mechanisms to safeguard information assets.

 Social Contributions